dokwork/lualine-ex/README.md

       -- The color for the icon of the disabled component: disabled_icon_color = { fg = 'grey' }

-      -- The `true` means that the icon must be shown even in case when component is empty: always_show_icon = true
     }
   }
 }